 Every doctor can and should use his own discretion, but for myself I would choose to rule out fracture and serious ligamentous injury more often than not.

 Whiplash of course doesn't not only occur after MVAs.
 A fall from a horse, a trampoline ... it's common.
 Few escape without some form of injury that may leave lasting symptoms of whiplash.

 The so-called Joints of Luschka are, because of their proximity to the foramen from which the nerve exits on its way to the various parts of the body, particular susceptible to whiplash and likely to cause nerve-type symtoms in the future.
-Read more newsletter Whiplash and the Joints of Luschka …
+Read more at our newsletter Whiplash and the Joints of Luschka …

 What are the symptoms of whiplash?
 They are divergent and complex.
 There are no two that are exactly the same.
 The position of your head in the accident, the angle at which you were struck, or collided with another impediment and then another, whether you anticipated the accident and tensed your muscles, these variables all make each injury unique.